bettygirls/ACDS/README.md

 #### Single Cell Detection and Segmentation

-1. Put the microscopic images with single cell in `./DATA/MicroscopicImages/single/` folder;
+1. Put the microscopic images with a single cell in `./DATA/MicroscopicImages/single/` folder;
 2. Run `./batch_watershed_single.m` to detect and segment the cell into `./RESULTS/single/` folder with the running time records in `./RESULTS/single.time`.

 #### Multiple Cells Detection and Segmentation